Zeel Desai

 Zeel Desai (born 18 February 1999) is an Indian tennis player from Ahmedabad.

 Desai has a career-high singles ranking of 511 by the WTA, achieved on 12 February 2024.
 She also has a career-high WTA doubles ranking of 485, attained on 3 March 2025.
-Desai has won four singles titles and six doubles titles on the ITF Circuit.
+Desai has won five singles titles and six doubles titles on the ITF Circuit.

-Desai represents India at the Billie Jean King Cup and made her debut at the 2021 play-offs against Latvia.
-In February 2024, Desai as a wildcard entry in L&T Mumbai Open WTA 125K match won her first match against Greece's Sapfo Sakellaridi 6–2, 6–1.
-In November 2023, she lost to Shrivalli to finish runners-up at the ITF Women's World Tour Tennis final at the Bowring Institute clay courts in Bengaluru.
-Earlier in February 2023, she entered the final of the $15,000 ITF women's tennis tournament at the Joygaon Academy with a semifinal victory against Vaidehi on her birthday.
-In the final, she beat qualifier Sandeepti Singh Rao 1–6, 6–1, 6–4 to win the title.
+Desai represents India competing in the Billie Jean King Cup and made her debut at the 2021 Play-offs against Latvia.
+In February 2023, she entered the final of the W15 tournament at the Joygaon Academy with a semifinal victory against Vaidehi on her birthday.
+In the final, she beat qualifier Sandeepti Singh Rao in three sets to win the title.
+In November 2023, she lost to Shrivalli to finish runner-up at the ITF event on the Bowring Institute clay courts in Bengaluru.
+In February 2024, Desai won her first match as a wildcard entry into the WTA 125 Mumbai Open against Sapfo Sakellaridi, in straight sets.